lavint/FinTech-Blockchain/Blockchain cheat sheet.md

 <br>

-Then type the followings to start the Blockchain
+Then type the followings to start the Blockchain network

 ```
-#1
+#1 (skip if you are already in Blockchain_Tools)
 # cd to the Blockchain_Tools dir

 #2